WHAT A CLASSIC BIKE RIDE!

 From Key Largo to Key West – come experience the islands!
-This tour is exactly like our Keys 1 tour, but 2 weeks later.

 The Keys have a uniquely relaxed culture and mindset.
 Leave behind your ordinary life for a few days and come unwind in the sunshine and salty sea breeze.
 Our introduction to the Florida Keys is a glass bottom boat ride to Americas only living coral reef at John Pennekamp State Park.
 We will bike right from their parking lot to start our tour of the Keys.
 On our 100-mile ride we will cross 42 bridges including the 7 mile bridge.